 Years of Experience

-For those with one to four years of experience, paychecks typically reach $66K.
-The largest fraction of Boston Scientific Corporation people (35 percent) have been working for five to nine years and earn approximately $81K annually.
+Those with one to four years of experience at the company can expect to make around $66K annually on average.
+The largest slice of the Boston Scientific Corporation workforce (30 percent) has been working for five to nine years and earns, on average, $82K per year.

 Certifications and Degrees